odino/odino.github.com/source/_posts/2018-05-18-import-a-google-spreadsheet-into-a-mysql-table-with-docsql.markdown

 title: "Import a Google spreadsheet into a MySQL table with docsql"
 date: 2018-05-18 13:05
 comments: true
-categories: [MySQL, database, open source, github]
+categories: [mysql, database, open source, github]
 description: "A quick run-through docsql, a small piece of software I wrote to import Google spreadsheets into MySQL."
 ---